PennDraken/Pico-8-Gryphon-3D-Engine-Library/README.md

 Please see http://www.lexaloffle.com/bbs/?tid=28077 for the pico-8 Gryphon 3D Engine.

 This is a repository for the .obj to string tool for import into your pico-8 file.
 Detailed instructions with pictures are stored in the .pdf file (note you can toggle export of color in Blender now).
 This converts to a format which supports colored faces, and can be used in Gryphon 3D engine by loading them with this loading function instead of read_face().
+The current compression algorithm is far from optimal and wastes resources by storing the color face information in 2 hexadecimal numbers.
+Might fix this later, but my models are quite small.

 ```lua
 function read_colored_face()